cptleo92/JSBilliards/readme.md

 ## Timeline
 ##### Day 1
 I used canvas to set up a very simple table with balls just to get the physics down.
 I followed [this tutorial](https://spicyyoghurt.com/tutorials/html5-javascript-game-development/collision-detection-physics) to get the ball rolling (ha!).
+Art found [here](https://opengameart.org/content/8-ball-pool-assets).